Guide: Porsche Goes All In - a Historical & Technical Appraisal of the Porsche 917 (1969)

 The company turned to John Wyer Automotive Engineering (JWAE) whose Gulf Oil-backed operation were the undisputed masters of endurance racing.
 Wyer would get the cars at no cost but, from the moment everything left Stuttgart, it was at JWAE’s expense.
 The partnership was announced in London during October 1969.

-However, head of the compeititon department (and grandson of Ferdinand Porsche, Ferdinand Piech) still wanted to race the 917s in 1970 and campaigned quasi works examples under the Porsche Konstruktionen Salzburg banner (his mother’s Austrian Porsche distributor).
+However, head of the compeitition department (and grandson of Ferdinand Porsche), Ferdinand Piech, still wanted to race the 917 in 1970.
+Accordingly, quasi works examples were also campaigned under the Porsche Konstruktionen Salzburg banner (Piech’s mother’s Austrian Porsche distributor).

 Two new stand-alone versions of the 917 would be developed for the 1970 and ‘71 seasons: the 917 K and 917 L.